ADVERTISEMENT

 How easy was it to use our calculator?
 Did you face any problem, tell us!

-What is Shell Method?
+What Is Shell Method?

-In mathematics, the technique of calculating the volumes of revolution is called the cylindrical shell method.
 This method is useful whenever the washer method is very hard to carry out, generally, the representation of the inner and outer radii of the washer is difficult.

 The volume of a cylinder of height h and radius r is πr^2 h.